MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ![Find Blob Storage Keys](./media/find-blob-storage-keys.png)

-We will use key1 _Connection string_ as the value "your-blob-storage-account-string" to provide access to your Blob Storage account.
+We will use **key1**'s entire _Connection string_ as the value "your-blob-storage-account-string" to provide access to your Blob Storage account.

 #### Installing packages
 If not previously installed to use Cosmos DB, install the following packages.